Classification of Horikawa surfaces with T-singularities: Complex smoothings

 \begin{proposition} Let $a\geq 4$, $b\geq 0$, and $n\geq 2$ be integers.
-Consider the H-J continued fraction Then its associated zero continued fractions and corresponding P-resolutions are:
+Consider the H-J continued fraction $[\underbrace{2,\ldots,2}_{b},a,\underbrace{2,\ldots,2}_{n-2},3,\underbrace{2,\ldots,2}_{a-4}].$ Then its associated zero continued fractions and corresponding P-resolutions are:

-{ \begin{enumerate} \item[(a)] $[1,\underbrace{2,\ldots,2}_{a-2},1]$ for $b\geq 0$, $a\geq 4$, and $n\geq 2$; \\ $A_{b}-(a)-A_{n-2}-(3)-A_{a-4}$.
+{ \begin{enumerate} \item[(a)] $[1,\underbrace{2,\ldots,2}_{a-2},1]$ for $b\geq 0$, $a\geq 4$, and $n\geq 2$; $A_{b}-(a)-A_{n-2}-(3)-A_{a-4}$.

-\item[(b)] $[a-1,1,\underbrace{2,\ldots,2}_{a-2}]$ for $b\geq a-3$, $a\geq 4$ and $n\geq 2$; \\ $A_{b-a+3}-[\binom{a-1}{a-2}]-(1)-[(n-1)\binom{2}{1}]-A_{a-4}$.
+\item[(b)] $[a-1,1,\underbrace{2,\ldots,2}_{a-2}]$ for $b\geq a-3$, $a\geq 4$ and $n\geq 2$; $A_{b-a+3}-[\binom{a-1}{a-2}]-(1)-[(n-1)\binom{2}{1}]-A_{a-4}$.

-\item[(c)] $[a-2,1,\underbrace{2,\ldots,2}_{a-4},3,1]$ for $b\geq a-4$, $a\geq 4$ and $n\geq 2$; \\ $A_{b-a+4}-[\binom{a-2}{a-3}]-A_{n-2}-(3)-A_{a-4}$.
+\item[(c)] $[a-2,1,\underbrace{2,\ldots,2}_{a-4},3,1]$ for $b\geq a-4$, $a\geq 4$ and $n\geq 2$; $A_{b-a+4}-[\binom{a-2}{a-3}]-A_{n-2}-(3)-A_{a-4}$.

-\item[(d)] $[3,\underbrace{2,\ldots,2}_{a-4},1,a-2,2]$ for $b\geq 1$, $a\geq 4$ and $n\geq a-3$; \\ $A_{b-1}-[\binom{2a-5}{a-2}]-(1)-[(n-a+3)\binom{2}{1}]-A_{a-4}$.
+\item[(d)] $[3,\underbrace{2,\ldots,2}_{a-4},1,a-2,2]$ for $b\geq 1$, $a\geq 4$ and $n\geq a-3$; $A_{b-1}-[\binom{2a-5}{a-2}]-(1)-[(n-a+3)\binom{2}{1}]-A_{a-4}$.

-\item[(e)] $[\underbrace{2,\ldots,2}_{a-3},1,a-1,1]$ for $b\geq 0$, $a\geq 4$ and $n\geq a-2$; \\ $A_{b}-[\binom{a-2}{1}]-A_{n-a+2}-(3)-A_{a-4}$. \end{enumerate} } \end{proposition}
+\item[(e)] $[\underbrace{2,\ldots,2}_{a-3},1,a-1,1]$ for $b\geq 0$, $a\geq 4$ and $n\geq a-2$; $A_{b}-[\binom{a-2}{1}]-A_{n-a+2}-(3)-A_{a-4}$. \end{enumerate} } \end{proposition}

 \begin{proof} Its dual chain is $[b+2,2,\ldots,2,n+1,a-2]$ with $(a-3)$ $2$s in the middle.
 As in Remark \ref{strategy}, we have $4$ possible positions $i$ for $k_i=1$ (position at $n+1$ is not possible in this case).
-If $(b+2)-x_1=1$, using Lemma \ref{easy} repeatedly we have the first case.
-If $2-x_2=1$, again using Lemma \ref{easy} repeatedly we will have that $0=[(b-a+5)-x_1,n-x_{a-1},(a-2)-x_{a}]$.
-The possibilities for an entry equal to $1$ are the middle of the chain or the ends of the chain, these cases are (b) and (c) respectively.
-If $2-x_{a-2}=1$, using that Lemma repeatedly we will have that $0=[(b+1)-x_1,(n-a+4)-x_{a-1},(a-2)-x_{a}]$.
-The possibilities for an entry equal to $1$ are the middle of the chain, or the ends of the chain, these cases are (d) and (e) respectively.
-Finally, if $(a-2)-x_{a}=1$, since it is one of the ends, Lemma \ref{easy}(a) implies that there is another entry equal to $1$, but we already considered that case. \end{proof}
+If $(b+2)-x_1=1$, using Lemma \ref{easy} repeatedly we obtain the first case.
+If $2-x_2=1$, using Lemma \ref{easy} repeatedly we have $0=[(b-a+5)-x_1,n-x_{a-1},(a-2)-x_{a}]$.
+The possibilities for an entry equal to $1$ are in the middle of the chain or at the ends of the chain.
+These cases are (b) and (c), respectively.
+If $2-x_{a-2}=1$, we descend to $0=[(b+1)-x_1,(n-a+4)-x_{a-1},(a-2)-x_{a}]$.
+The possibilities for an entry equal to $1$ are in the middle of the chain or at the ends of the chain.
+These cases are (d) and (e), respectively.
+Finally, if $(a-2)-x_{a}=1$, since it is one of the ends, Lemma \ref{easy}(a) implies that there is another entry equal to $1$, but we did consider that case already. \end{proof}

 \begin{proposition} Let $a\geq 3$.
 Consider the H-J continued fractions $[3,a,2]$.
 Then its associated zero continued fractions and corresponding P-resolutions are: { \begin{itemize} \item[(a)] $[1,\underbrace{2,\ldots,2}_{a-2},1]$ for $a\geq 3$; $(3)-(a)-A_1$. \item[(b)] $[2,1,2]$ for $a=3$; $[2\binom{2}{1}]-(2)$. \item[(c)] $[1,3,1,2]$ for $a=4$; $(3)-[\binom{2}{1}]-(2)$. \item[(d)] $[2,2,1,3]$ for $a=4$; $[\binom{2}{1}]-(1)-[\binom{3}{1}]$. \item[(e)] $[2,3,1,2,3]$ for $a=5$; $[\binom{5}{2}]$. \item[(f)] $[1,3,2,1,3]$ for $a=5$; $(3)-\binom{3}{1}$. \end{itemize}} \end{proposition}